 In many cases, an air/hotel vacation package is cheaper than booking your own flight.
 One of the reasons is that the hotels often subsidize the cost in order to get more visitors to their hotel, so you wind up paying less compared to booking the hotel and air separately.
 However, this is not always the case, so it is best to compare booking your air and hotel separately compared to a package.
 Las Vegas Direct Vacations specializes in discount Vegas packages and is worth checking out for an online quote.

-If you want to really live it up, one can arrange to have a limo (complete with bar) pick you up at your house and drive you to your hotel in Las Vegas.
-See our limo guide for details and prices.
+If you want to really live it up, one can arrange to have a limo or party bus (complete with bar) pick you up at your house and drive you to your hotel in Las Vegas.
 If you go with a large group and share the cost of the limo ride, the cost may not be as much as you think and can be be comparable to going by air on a per-person basis.